Villa Madama is located between Porta Angelica and Ponte Milvio;

 According to Vasi, Villa Madama was the first of its kind in Rome; while it is true that Casino del Belvedere was built a few years earlier, the design of the former anticipated those of many later villas, while the latter had the outer appearance of a small castle.

-Villa Madama was built by Cardinal Giuliano dei Medici on the site of a farm bought by his cousin Pope Leo X; the casino was designed by Raphael, while Antonio da Sangallo the Younger gave advice on the structures needed for terracing the hill; after the death of Raphael, his scholar Giulio Romano completed and decorated the casino.
-In 1523 Cardinal Giuliano dei Medici was elected Pope Clement VII and at his death in 1534 the villa was inherited by Alessandro de' Medici and eventually by Margaret his widow; she was the natural daughter of Emperor Charles V and later she married Ottavio Farnese, grandson of Pope Paul III.
-Madama is a reference to Margaret which applies also to Palazzo Madama, although this second property returned to the Medici at her death.
+Villa Madama was built by Cardinal Giuliano de' Medici on the site of a farm bought by his cousin Pope Leo X; the casino was designed by Raphael, while Antonio da Sangallo the Younger gave advice on the structures needed for terracing the hill; after the death of Raphael, his pupil Giulio Romano completed and decorated the casino.
+In 1523 Cardinal Giuliano de' Medici was elected Pope Clement VII and after his death in 1534 the villa was inherited by Alessandro de' Medici and eventually by Margaret his widow; she was the natural daughter of Emperor Charles V and later on she married Ottavio Farnese, grandson of Pope Paul III.
+Madama is a reference to Margaret which applies also to Palazzo Madama, although this second property returned to the Medici after her death.

-The area surrounding Villa Madama was developed in the 1930s and it retains several examples of the monumental style which characterized that period; the project for this building was developed by Gennaro de Matteis, an officer of Arma del Genio (Military Engineering), who refrained from the excess of decoration which is visible in works of other architects of that period (see a page on EUR for more examples of this style).
+The area at the foot of the hill where Villa Madama is situated was developed in the 1930s and it retains some examples of the monumental style which characterized that period, e.g. Foro Italico; the project for this building was developed by Gennaro de Matteis, an officer of Arma del Genio (Military Engineering).
+You may wish to see a page on EUR for more examples of this style.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: